bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 HEAD is now at 2cb7c65 First commit

 ```
-Let's run `git status` and `git log` commands and Git looks fine(the python scripts are still untracked)
+Let's run `git status` and `git log` commands to check, It seems that the Git works fine(the python scripts are still untracked)

 ```
 [Steed:~/test/git/manually]$ git log